 For instance, we play a simple game of “Mind the Gap” at the start of the session and instantly participants break their inhibitions and are kind of friends going into their lunch break.
 Once you achieve the bonding or connection, it becomes a lot easier for the instructor to teach the knowledge in an interactive way.

-*Game-based interactive methodology in our Training (Mumbai PMP training workshop)
+*Game-based interactive methodology in our Training ( PMP training in Mumbai workshop)

 Our “Game-based Interactive” methodology has been appreciated by many and today, we get referrals for the “Gamification” alone despite having other significant highlighters.